shssoichiro/soifunc/README.md

 `showmask` is an optional debugging parameter, setting this to `True` will output the mask that will be used to preserve edges.

+Note that this debander does not automatically add grain.
+If you need to add grain before encoding, use `kagefunc.adaptive_grain`.
+If you're using AV1 grain synthesis, you _do not_ need to add grain before encoding.

 #### ClipLimited

 `clip = soifunc.ClipLimited(clip)`